Sy Ginsburg and Gwynne Mayer Collaboration

 DREAM STUDY GROUP ONLINE-

-Gwynne: One of the main reasons we think dreams are of such value is that they represent the unconscious as well as the soul essence and seems to be, along with meditation, the only access to higher spiritual messages that come to us.
+Gwynne: One of the main reasons we think dreams are of such value is that they represent the unconscious as well as the soul essence and seem to be, along with meditation, the only access to higher spiritual messages that come to us.
 It becomes very important to learn how these messages are delivered at a personality level so that the personality can y on the purpose of the ‘soul’ in this incarnation.

 (Sy, my mentor and friend, as a Fourth Way advocate and a student of Gurdjieff’s teachings for at least 30 years before his death, November 14, 2019, felt this part of Gurdjieff’s opinion regarding dreams was a mistake.)